Advanced Prompting

 Self-Consistency

-The Idea: Generate multiple responses and pick the most consistent answer.
+Generate multiple responses and pick the most consistent answer.

-For critical tasks:
+For high-stakes tasks:

 2. Compare responses